garrandall/popular-music-data/tracks/imma-star--everywhere-we-are--jeremih.md

   start_date: '2009-12-19'
 ---

 I thought I told ya
 Ima star.
 You see the ice?
 You see the cars?
 Flashy lights. everywhere we are.
 Livin like, like there's no tomorrow

 I got money.
-I dont need a range.
+I don't need a range.
 Im a pimp.
-I dont need a cane.
+I don't need a cane.
 Be it kills charlie.
 You can keep the change.
 Now that I got the torch.